 Arguably, life insurance is most important when you become a parent.
-Sadly, a child under 18 loses a parent every 22 minutes in the UK.
-Yet, research from Scottish Widows reveals that 60% of women in the UK with dependent children have no life cover.
+Sadly, a child under 18 loses a parent every 20 minutes in the UK.
+Yet Compare the Market reported in March 2025 that around four in ten parents with young children don't have life insurance.

 With life cover, enough money can be made available to those who would be responsible for bringing up your children without you.
 Raising a child is, after all, an expensive business.
-For couples, the cost of bringing up a child to the age of 18 was estimated in November 2022 for the Child Poverty Action Group at £160,000.
-The figure for a single parent is a staggering £200,000.
+For couples, the cost of bringing up a child to the age of 18 was estimated in 2024 for the Child Poverty Action Group at £260,000.
+The figure for a single parent is a staggering £290,000.
 And, of course, the days of children leaving home and becoming financially independent at the age of 18 are long gone.
-In 2022, around 40% of young adults between 15 and 34 were living with their parents, a trend that is only expected to increase due to the economic fall out of the Covid-19 pandemic and the cost-of living-crisis.
+In 2023, around 40% of young adults between 15 and 34 were living with their parents, a trend that is only expected to continue due, in part, to a lack of affordable housing.